 6. Matters relating to directors and employees assisting audit and supervisory committee duties

-The Company established the Audit and Supervisory Committee Office and appoints appropriate persons who are independent from directors (excluding directors who are audit and supervisory committee members) and subject to the direction of the audit and supervisory committee.
-The appointment and merit rating of the members of the Audit and Supervisory Committee Office is subject to the consent of the audit and supervisory committee.
+The Company appoints assistant employees subject to the direction of the audit and supervisory committee.
+The appointment and merit rating of the assistant employees are subject to the consent of the audit and supervisory committee.